davidjoelhall/davidjoelhall.github.io/_posts/2017-01-24-vizio-sonos-and-apple--can-they-play-nice-together.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/VIZIO">@vizio</a> I&#39;m planning on getting a <a href="https://twitter.com/Sonos">@sonos</a> Playbar to pair with my P65-C1 TV.
 Anything I need to be aware of?</p>&mdash; David Hall (@davidjoelhall) <a href="https://twitter.com/davidjoelhall/status/824021587204526081">January 24, 2017</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 I knew that SONOS did not support DTS (Dedicated to Sound), only Dolby Digital.
 My TV (according to the support manual ([PDF](https://cdn.vizio.com/documents/p50c1/um-p50c1.pdf)) supports DTS, not Dolby Digital.
 Not a problem, I thought… I'll send the audio *directly* from the source, my Apple TV!
-Again, I was let down… the latest [Apple TV](http://www.apple.com/apple-tv/specs/)removed the optical audio port in favor of … nothing, nothing replaced it.
+Again, I was let down… the latest [Apple TV](http://www.apple.com/apple-tv/specs/) removed the optical audio port in favor of … nothing, nothing replaced it.

 This means that I cannot route, from the Apple TV, audio to the PLAYBAR and video to the TV.
 If I route the audio from the TV to the PLAYBAR, I lose out anything over stereo — which is why I'd be getting directly from the TV without the PLAYBAR.